ChrisMarshallNY/ITCB-master/01-SecondStep/README.md

 ##### Receiving the Answer

-Finally, we need to get the answer from the Peripheral.
+Lastly, we need to get the answer from the Peripheral.

-So, finally, after the write confirmation callback, add the following code:
+After the write confirmation callback method, add the following code:

     public func peripheral(_ peripheral: CBPeripheral, didUpdateValueFor characteristic: CBCharacteristic, error: Error?) {
         _timeoutTimer?.invalidate()